block42-blockchain-company/thornode-telegram-bot/README.md

 ## Set Telegram token as environment variable
 Save the above created telegram token in the environment variable `TELEGRAM_BOT_TOKEN`.

-To do this, in your terminal type `export TELEGRAM_BOT_TOKEN=XXX`, where the value after the `=` should be your own bot token.
+Go to your terminal and type `export TELEGRAM_BOT_TOKEN=XXX`, where the value after the `=` should be your own bot token.

-Alternatively, if your using a Jetbrains IDE, like Pycharm, you can set this environment variable for your run configuration, which is very convenient for development (https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm).
+Alternatively, if your using a Jetbrains IDE (e.g. Pycharm), you can set this environment variable for your run configuration which is very convenient for development (see: https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm).

 ## Start the mock THORNode endpoint
 To test whether the bot actually notifies us about changes we need a way to manipulate the data the bot is fetching.

-Do that with the local json file `nodeaccounts.json`.
+Do that with the local json file `test/nodeaccounts.json`.

 Go to the directory of this repo in your terminal, and start a local server with: